vib-tcp/project_github_microcredential/git_and_github_concepts/git_concepts.md

     4. Once reviewed, the pull request can be merged.

 ## Tag a commit
+Git allows to create tags to mark specific points in the timeline of your repository.
+Tags can be used to specify specific versions of the code in a project.
+They can also be used to denote significant milestones in the development process.
-You can use git tag to tag/commit a useful commit in your timeline.
-This can be a stable release, a specific version,..
+You can use `git tag <tag_name>` to add a tag to a commit in your timeline.
+It is important to note that tags must be included in the push command.
+When you push, you need to add `<tag_name>`to push a specific tag or `--tags` to push all tags.
-When you push, you need to add git push --tags as well. git tag -d <name> to delete a tag, but you also need to delete it manually on github.
+To remove a tag, use `git tag -d <tag_name>` to delete a specific tag, but you also need to delete it manually on github.

 ## Branches
 A branch is an independent timeline that roots from the main timeline.
 You can use it to work independently on same project, to experiment without risk, etc.